hyperspy/hyperspy/doc/user_guide/model.rst

 If all components in a model are linear, then a linear optimizer can be used to solve the problem as a linear regression problem!
-This can be done in the standard pixel-by-pixel approach used by the other *nonlinear* optimizers in HyperSpy, but the main advantage comes in being able to fit the entire dataset in one vectorised operation.
-This can be over a thousand times faster than regular nonlinear fitting, but comes with one caveat: All fixed parameters must have the same value across the dataset.
+This can be done in the standard pixel-by-pixel approach used by the other *nonlinear* optimizers in HyperSpy, but it is also possible to fit the entire dataset in one vectorised operation, which will be much faster and it can up a thousand times faster than nonlinear fitting, but comes with one caveat: all fixed parameters must have the same value across the dataset.
 That means a gaussian sigma parameter may not have been manually set to vary across the dataset.
 This is because in order to save on memory, the components are calculated once for the current navigation indices and used to fit to all